gpstathis/hbase-transactional-tableindexed/README.txt

-This project is a transactional and indexing extension for hbase.
+This project adds row-based indexing to the transactional and indexing extension for hbase.
+Row-based indexing allows applications to reliably paginate through index records using org.apache.hadoop.hbase.filter.ColumnPaginationFilter (currently, org.apache.hadoop.hbase.filter.PageFilter cannot guarantee that the number of results returned to a client are <= page size; this is because the filter is applied separately on different region servers).

 Installation:
  Drop the jar in the classpath of your application